Santa Claus History: How St. Nicholas and Kris Kringle Became Santa

 He actually became the most popular saint in Europe during the Renaissance, particularly among the Dutch who called him Sinter Klaas, a nickname for his Dutch name of Sint Nikolaas.
 Because the Dutch colonized much of New York before the American Revolution and brought their traditions with them, it’s easy to see how the name Sinter Klaas became “Americanized” as Santa Claus by the late 1700s.

-Yet, St. Nicholas or Santa Claus wasn’t connected the way it is today with Christmas Eve gift-giving.
+Yet, St. Nicholas or Santa Claus wasn’t connected the way it is today with Christmas gift-giving.

-As many of you know, people may call Santa Claus “Kriss Kringle,” a name popularized by a famous movie from the 1930s called Miracle on 34th Street, about a man of that name who plays Macy’s Santa.
+As many of you know, people may call Santa Claus “Kris Kringle,” a name popularized by a 1947 movie called Miracle on 34th Street, about a man of that name who plays Macy’s Santa.
 But the origin of the name goes back much further.

-It’s not hard to see how the Protestant tradition of gift-giving on Christmas Eve would come together with the old and generous figure of Saint Nick.
-But it still took a while for our version to be born.
+It’s not hard to see how this tradition of gift-giving on Christmas Eve in connection with St. Nick and Kris Kringle evolved, but it still took a while for the current version of Santa Claus to develop.

 The Modern Santa Claus Takes Form

-Two New Yorkers in the 19th century had much to do with how we think of Santa Claus.
+Two New Yorkers in the 19th century had much to do with how we view Santa Claus today.
 In 1822, a minister named Clement Clarke Moore wrote a delightful poem for his daughters, “An Account of a Visit from St. Nicholas.”
 We know it today as “Twas the Night Before Christmas.”

 Though some of his ideas were borrowed from folklore, he put it all together in what became a hugely popular poem.
 Forever after, we can’t imagine a Santa Claus who doesn’t fly in a sleigh with eight reindeer or magically come down chimneys with his bag of gifts.